kchenturtles/PassionfruitKitchen/content/posts/creamy-tomato-penne.md

 ![creamy tomato penne thumbnail](../../tomato-pasta/pasta-thumbnail.jpeg)

-I love pasta alla vodka, but it does require two pots – one to boil the water, and one to mix the sauce.
+I love pasta alla vodka, but it does require two pots – one to boil the water, and one to make the sauce.
 I was craving a good tomatoey pasta the other night, and I happened to have the idea to try a one-pot version, where the pasta cooks in the sauce (please don’t come for me, Italians.)
 The pasta turned out delicious, and it was so easy to make that I knew I had to put it in a recipe!
 It’s a great weeknight dinner, and I hope you try it too!

 On another note, I finally got Lightroom!
 Now I can edit photos so the lighting/coloring isn’t always so weird :).
 So I hope you enjoy the properly-edited photos in this post.